scottdh/11ty-sass-template/src/coaching.md

   - step: "Achieve the performance your teams are capable of, and your business needs"
     explanation: "You bask in the glory of the incredible work your teams are doing :)"
 ---

+That’s why empowered, self-driven product teams are the backbone of today's most successful tech businesses.
+These teams excel at discovery, to continuously uncover new opportunities and more effective solutions.
+They experiment rapidly, to minimise risks and costs while learning how to maximise impact.
+And their members collaborate creatively, to push themselves and each others’ ideas further than anyone would have known to ask for.
+These are the teams I love to help product companies build.